hnpf/lumina-search/README.md

 - Add more search engine options
 - Make the mobile experience smoother

+## Changelog

+### Recent Updates
+- **Added Full Mobile Mode Support**: Implemented comprehensive mobile device detection, responsive UI/UX, and mobile-optimized features including touch-friendly interfaces, widget management, and developer controls for testing mobile/desktop modes across different devices.
+- **Fixed Settings Panel Visual Issues**: Resolved viewport clipping and pseudo-element rendering problems that were causing the settings panel to be cut off, ensuring full visibility and proper layout on all screen sizes.
+- **Enhanced Mobile Accessibility**: Improved touch interactions, mobile-specific spacing, and responsive design patterns for better usability on mobile devices and accessibility compliance.

+### Previous Updates
+- **Removed Quick Actions Widget**: Eliminated the problematic quick actions widget after several bugs and performance issues.
+The feature was causing interface freezes and has been completely removed for a smoother user experience.

 ---

 *Built with love for the modern web.
 Simple, private, and actually pretty fun to use!*